nunodsousa/KrakenRequests/README.md

 # Kraken Requests methods
+## Ver.
+0.1
+## Nuno de Sousa

-Very simple library with the following four functions:
+Very simple library (don't judge by the simplicity, it does everything that you need) with the following four functions:

 - GetAssetPairInfo
 - GetPrices